dart-lang/language/working/1426-extension-types/feature-specification.md

 `m(args)`, if a declaration named `m` is found in the body of `Ext` then that invocation is treated as
 <code>invokeExtensionMethod(Ext<X<sub>1</sub>, ..
 X<sub>k</sub>>, this).m(args)</code>.
-If `Ext` does not declare any member whose basename is the basename of `m`, `m(args)` is treated as `this.m(args)`.
+If there is no declaration in scope whose basename is the basename of `m`, `m(args)` is treated as `this.m(args)`.

 *For example:*